Mgajurel/MongoDBAggregation/README.md

 ## Sample Database

 The database contains data from a mock office supply company.
 The company tracks customer information and sales data, and has several store locations throughout the world.
+The sample database can be found at db_sample/sales.json

 ## Collection